Iron Man (2008 film): Accolades

+The film was nominated for Best Sound Editing and Best Visual Effects at the 81st Academy Awards, with other accolades including nominations for an Art Directors Guild Award, an Artios Award, a British Academy Film Award, a Cinema Audio Society Award, a Costume Designers Guild Award, a Critics' Choice Award, three Golden Reel Awards, a Grammy Award, a Hugo Award, four Satellite Awards (winning two), eight Saturn Awards (winning three), a Screen Actors Guild Award, and five Visual Effects Society Awards.

-Roger Ebert and Richard Corliss named Iron Man as among their favorite films of 2008.
-It was selected by the American Film Institute as one of the ten best films of the year and by Empire magazine as one of The 500 Greatest Movies of All Time.
-Tony Stark was also selected by Empire as one of The 100 Greatest Movie Characters of All Time, and on their list of the 100 Greatest Fictional Characters, Fandomania.com ranked him at number 37.
-The Library of Congress selected Iron Man to be added to the National Film Registry in 2022, deeming it "culturally, historically, or aesthetically significant".
-Responding to the selection, Feige stated its inclusion on the Film Registry meant the film "has stood the test of time and that it is still meaningful to audiences around the world".
+Iron Man was selected by the American Film Institute as one of the ten best films of the year, and it was featured on more than 100 year end lists of the top ten films of 2008.
+In the 2010s, Empire named the film as one of the "500 Greatest Movies of All Time", and Tony Stark as one of the "100 Greatest Movie Characters of All Time".
+In 2022, the Library of Congress selected Iron Man for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
+Feige said this selection meant the film "has stood the test of time and... it is still meaningful to audiences around the world".

 Sequels

-A sequel written by Justin Theroux and released in the United States on May 7, 2010, saw Favreau, Downey, Paltrow, Gregg, and Jackson returning.
-Don Cheadle replaced Terrence Howard in the role of Colonel Rhodes, who is also seen as War Machine.
-Also starring are Mickey Rourke as villain Ivan Vanko, Sam Rockwell as Justin Hammer, and Scarlett Johansson as S.H.I.E.L.D. agent Natasha Romanoff.
-Walt Disney Studios and Marvel Studios released a second sequel on May 3, 2013, with Favreau opting to direct Magic Kingdom instead, but still reprising his role as Happy Hogan.
-Downey, Paltrow, and Cheadle also return, while Shane Black took over directing, from a screenplay by Drew Pearce.
-Guy Pearce also starred as Aldrich Killian, and Ben Kingsley as Trevor Slattery.
+Favreau, Downey, Paltrow, Gregg, and Jackson all returned for Iron Man 2, which was written by Justin Theroux and released in the United States on May 7, 2010.
+Don Cheadle replaced Howard in the role of Colonel Rhodes, who becomes War Machine in the sequel.
+Also starring are Mickey Rourke as Ivan Vanko, Sam Rockwell as Justin Hammer, and Scarlett Johansson as S.H.I.E.L.D. agent Natasha Romanoff / Black Widow.
+Iron Man 3 was released on May 3, 2013, by Walt Disney Studios following Disney's acquisition of Marvel Entertainment.
+Favreau opted not to direct the film but still reprised his role as Happy Hogan.
+Downey, Paltrow, and Cheadle also returned, with Shane Black taking over as director, from a screenplay by Drew Pearce.
+Also starring are Guy Pearce as Aldrich Killian and Ben Kingsley as Trevor Slattery, an actor who poses as the Mandarin.